 So how do kids figure out what they want to be when they grow up and learn about all the career options available to them?

 There are lots of ways, but one of my favorites methods of career exploration is by way of the paperback.
 Or hardcover if you’re fancy.

 Books provide a window into the world of work and have the power to educate, inspire and motivate.
 Books are, in a word, amazing.
 I love them.

-So we’re going to do a two-part series on career books, children’s books about career exploration and career development books for adults that encourage us all to think about all the possibilities and stretch our career muscles.
+In this two-part series on career books, we’re going to go through my top recommendations for children’s books about career exploration and career development books for adults that encourage us all to think about all the possibilities and stretch our career muscles.